 Why you should care about root weevils, and what to do about them once you do.

 So how do you know if you have a root weevil problem?
 Here is what I recommend:

 Check your indicator shrubs for notching!
 These are Hydrangea, Red Twig Dogwood, Azalea, and Rhododendrons.
 Many perennials will also show the notched leaves such as Hostas and Coral Bells (Heuchera).
 If you have only a few notches, you don’t have to do anything or you could treat once a year as a preventative measure.
 If you have more than a few notches, we need to talk but you can also check out my other root weevil blog for all the gory details of killing root weevils.
 It is tricky to do.

 Don’t bring them into your garden………Here is a timely tip, be very picky about buying plants on discount, or at fundraisers!
 Look for notching on the leaves, and don’t buy any plant that has notching, or is near plants with notching.
 Root weevil can walk over to the plants near by and lay eggs so even if there is no notching on a plant there are probably eggs in the potting soil.
 You don’t want to introduce them into your garden.
 (I’m not saying they came from your freshly purchased potting soil….root weevil just walk from one plant to another and lay their eggs.)

 The chemical products out there are harmful to you and the bees which we need in order to have food.
 Using chemicals to get rid of root weevils is definitively not the way to go.

-I purchase living nemotodes that are specifically listed for root weevil.
+I purchase living nematodes that are specifically listed for root weevil.
 Properly applied, they will swim through your soil, enter the body of the root weevil larvae, and lay their eggs.
-The nemotode hatchlings will eat the larvae.
-Initially you will do this in both September /early October and the following May which are the ideal nemotode vs. larvae times!
+The nematode hatchlings will eat the larvae.
+Initially you will do this in both September /early October and the following May which are the ideal nematode vs. larvae times!